vishal815/Pizza_Order_and_bill_calculator/README.md

     ```bash
     python main.py
     ```
-2. Follow the prompts to place your pizza order.
+2. Follow the steps to place your pizza order.
 3. The total bill will be calculated and displayed at the end.

 ## Happy Learnig 😃